The City of Hallandale Beach is celebrating our 95th Birthday on May 11, 2022. Learn more about the rich history of our community:

 In 1971 the Fire Dept. became fully paid and the volunteers only acted in administrative functions.

-Dr. Joseph A. Amunategui was the first chiropractic physician in Hallandale Beach: 1973 he opened his office.
+Dr. Joseph A. Amunategui was the first chiropractic physician in Hallandale Beach.
+He opened his office in 1973.

 The Dixie Park community center was named for Austin Hepburn Jr., after he was killed in the line of duty in 1974.

 From May 11th-May 21st 1977, the city celebrated its 50th anniversary and had a schedule of events for the 10 days.

 Golden Isles was annexed to Hallandale Beach in 1978.

 In June 1980, Chief Richard Fox, was given a plaque honoring him for being selected as a member of “Who’s Who Among Students in American Colleges and Universities” as he was finishing up his Florida International University degree.

 In the mid-1980’s Hallandale Adult and Community Center opened as a full-time adult education facility.
 It was moved in 2016.

 In 1993, when Eudyce Steinberg was Mayor, it was she who initiated the move to build the city’s Cultural Community Center and the modern city hall, which opened in 1997.
 The Cultural Community Center auditorium was named after Mayor Steinberg in 2021.

 The Hallandale Beach Community Redevelopment Agency (HBCRA) was created as a separate legal entity by the Hallandale Beach City Commission by Ordinance No. 96-25, and adopted on December 27, 1996.